Have a symptom?

 A complete blood count (CBC) is also performed is measure the numbers of different types of blood cells, including white blood cells (WBCs).
 Different types of WBCs increase in number in characteristic ways during an infectious process, such as in infectious meningitis.

 Additional tests may be performed in order to rule out or confirm other diseases that may accompany meningitis or cause similar symptoms, such as high fever, headache, and neck stiffness.
 These may include a throat culture, CT, or X-rays.

 It is possible that a diagnosis of meningitis can be missed or delayed because some symptoms, such as fever, headache, and nausea and vomiting, are similar to symptoms of other diseases.
 For more information on misdiagnosis, refer to misdiagnosis of meningitis.

 Treatment of meningitis varies depending on the type of meningitis.
 Treatment of acute bacterial meningitis includes hospitalization, generally in an intensive care setting, and intravenous administration of antibiotics.
 For more information on treatment, refer to treatment of meningitis....more »

 Meningitis: Meningitis is a serious infection of one of the membranes that surrounds the brain.
 This section addresses what conditions meningitis can be a symptom or complication of.
-For the symptoms of meningitis itself, see ...more »
+For the symptoms of meningitis itself, see diseases...more »

 A diagnosis of meningitis may be delayed because some symptoms, such as headache, stiff neck, and fatigue, may initially be assumed to be related to another less serious condition.
 These include influenza, tension headache, muscle strain in the neck, or migraine headache.
-Unfortunately, acute meningitis, especially acute bacterial meningitis, can progress very rapidly ...more misdiagnosis »
+Unfortunately, acute meningitis, especially acute bacterial meningitis, can ...more misdiagnosis »

 The following medical conditions are some of the possible